fkao37/BankTermDeposit/README.md

 Classifier performance is performed by comparing Accuracy, Precision, Recall, F1-scoring, model training time from the model classification process.

 ### <span style="font-weight:bold;">Source:</span>  <span style="color:black;">https://archive.ics.uci.edu/dataset/222/bank+marketing</span>
-The data is a "Multivariate" business use data from direct marketing campaigns of a Portuguese banking institution.
-The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be
+This “Multivariate” business data originates from direct marketing campaigns conducted by a Portuguese banking institution.
+These marketing campaigns were based on phone calls, often requiring multiple contacts with the same client to determine if the product (a bank term deposit) would be subscribed to (‘yes’) or not (‘no’).

-('yes') or not ('no') subscribed.
-This project uses the dataset: bank-addition-full.csv with 41,188 rows with 20 columns, ordered by date (from May 2008 to
-November 2010).
-The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).
+This project utilizes the dataset bank-addition-full.csv, which contains 41,188 rows and 20 columns, ordered by date from May 2008 to November 2010.
+The classification goal is to predict whether the client will subscribe (‘yes’/‘no’) to a term deposit (variable y).

 ### <span style="font-weight:bold;">Project Organization</span>
 The project is organized with the objective that it to be used in an automated environment.
 Individual directories, configuration files, and trained models